martc55/Jbd2Solis/README.md

 CAN0.setMode(MCP_NORMAL); - (Set to normal mode to allow messages to be transmitted)
 SoftwareSerial MySoftSerial(6, 5); - (UART Connections Rx -> D6, Tx -> D5, Vcc 5V, Gnd)

-float batteryChargeVoltage = 56; - (BMS set to 57.5V)
+float batteryChargeVoltage = 55.5; - (BMS set to 57.5V)
-float ChargeCurrentLimit = 20; - (BMS set to 30A)
+float ChargeCurrentLimit = 25; - (BMS set to 30A)
 float DischargeCurrentLimit  = 60; - (BMS set to 65A)
 float StateOfHealth  = 99;
 (The BMS should be set up as safety device if the inverter falls.)

 CAN bus PylonTech Protocol
 ![CAN_bus2](https://github.com/martc55/Jbd2Solis/assets/40126951/c49fbcd9-d86c-4adb-a7a8-d5cfb6922707)
-0x359 - Protection & Alarm flags
+0x359 - Protection & Alarm flags.
-0x351 - Voltage & Current Limits set up in the code. - 0x30 0x02 = 560V, 0xC8 0x00 = 200A,  0x58 0x02 = 600A (Pylon protocol value x 0.1 factor)
+0x351 - Voltage & Current Limits set up in the code.
-0x355 - SoC varies - 0x41 0x00 = 65%, and SoH fixed in the code - 0x63 0x00 = 99%
+0x355 - SoC varies, and SoH fixed in the code.
-0x356 - Voltage / Current / Temp - data varies
+0x356 - Voltage / Current / Temp. - data varies
-0x35C - Battery charge request flags
+0x35C - Battery charge request flags.
-0x35E - Manufacturer name (“PYLON”)
+0x35E - Manufacturer name (“PYLON”).
-0x305 - Solis sends this message every second
+0x305 - Solis sends this message every second.

 I used another Nano and MCP2515 to read and check the CAN bus output on the serial monitor,
 his must be correct before connecting to the Solis inverter.